 Not all dealers of Carrier products hold the title of Factory Authorized Dealer.
 Those that do aren't required to sell Carrier products exclusively, but they are required to meet a number of national as well as brand standards.
 This happens at three levels.

 - First, Factory Authorized Dealers send their sales representatives to Carrier University, where they are taught to recommend solutions that meet customers' specific needs.

 - Second, installation technicians are required to be certified by North American Technician Excellence, a certification program for HVAC technicians, and must undergo regular training on Carrier's products.

 - Finally, these dealers must hold Environmental Protection Agency certification for proper refrigerant handling; hold an exemplary score in a customer satisfaction program; and adhere to a list of sound business practices such as maintaining required local licenses and having liability coverage.

 An additional benefit for customers is that, if you are dissatisfied with your equipment within one year of installation, the Factory Authorized Dealer must either correct the problem or remove the equipment and refund the purchase price.

 FurnaceCompare's free Find a Contractor tool can help you find qualified pre-screened contractors.
-Every contractor in our database has been screened for a clean credit and legal history, and has been in business for at least three years.

 Carrier requires registration of products within 90 days of installation to qualify for the full warranty.
-The full warranty typically a 10-year limited parts warranty.
+The full warranty is typically a 10-year limited parts warranty.
 If you do not register within the first 90 days, you typically receive a 5-year limited parts warranty.
 These parts warranties do not cover the labor required to diagnose and replace the part.
 Carrier offers optional labor warranties.
 (Your installer may offer a labor warranty as well.)